molon/MLInputDodger/README.md

 - Provied a optional default retractButton which can be clicked to hide keyboard.
 - Use `animateAlongsideBlock` to add your own dodge behaviors for other view or trigger other behavior.
 - With transition complete of two vc, the dodge behavior would be triggered again, ensure dodge behavior.
-- Fixed iOS8's bug: sometimes `UIKeyboardFrameEndUserInfoKey` return strange `origin.y`
+- Fixed iOS8's bug: `UIKeyboardFrameEndUserInfoKey` return strange `origin.y` sometimes
-- Fixed SougouInput's bug: sometimes it will produces a ungly spring animation.
+- Fixed SougouInput's bug: it will produces a ungly spring animation sometimes

 # Principle